 Advantages Of Pert And CPM – Project Management

 PERT and CPM are two essential techniques used in project management.
-In our previous article, we have already discussed the difference between PERT & CPM.
-In this article, we will discuss various advantages of PERT & CPM.
-Let’s get started.
+In this article, we will discuss various advantages of PERT and CPM methods and their differences.

 Advantages Of Pert And CPM:

-The various advantages of PERT/CPM methods are summarized below.
+The various advantages of PERT and CPM methods are summarized below.

 1. In the network technique of planning and scheduling, one is compelled to examine the complete project in advance and interact with everyone who is to be involved in the project thereby evolving a workable plan of the project.
 One is also forced to decide upon the extent of splitting of the project into smaller activities and to establish logical relationship between different activities.